jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Once we do, all workers—from waitresses, mechanics, teachers—will start to be managed less and collaborate more.
 It'll be a massive change, similar to how factories and production lines swept across our society during the Industrial Age.
 However, even once we become player gods, we're going to have to fight to live in the wondrous Computer Age.

 ![old philosophy in a new world](img\diagrams\git-hub-rails.png) _This is the GitHub "repo" for Ruby on Rails, the technology that helps run apps like Basecamp, Airbnb, and Shopify.
-A core team of paid pros maintains and does much of the programming.
+A core team of paid pros from these companies maintain and do much of the programming.
 But all programmers, from elite to novice, individually ask questions, find bugs, contribute their work, and it all comes together via GitHub's software with minimal supervision.
 The process works similarly to Wikipedia.
 It's very organized; even with over 5,000 contributors over 15 years, you can see who has done what and when.
 Ruby on Rails software is priceless and is yours to use however you want.
 Get familiar with how open-source works.
 It's a tell-tale sign for the openness, responsibility, and immense value of work cultures coming in the Computer Age.
 You should be happy!
 Once you experience how easy, effective, and powerful worker-to-worker collaboration is, it makes work much better.
 And the best part, no garbage meetings or delegators are needed._

 ## The Setup to our Story - How we get to the future